drcereceres/UpStream/src/readme.txt

 * Fixed some Client Users being able to access some private areas
 * Fixed First Steps tutorial being shown to Client Users first time they enter a project
 * Fixed Client Users list within Project not returning the right data
+* Fixed progress bars fillings on frontend
+* Fixed Tasks losing their Milestones after Disabling milestones on a project on save

 = [1.12.1] - 2017-09-19 =